The Final Indignity; A Doleful Task; A Funeral Pyre; Sad Tidings

 A Funeral Pyre

 A survivor of the Gilboa massacre arrives in Ziklag and reports to David of the deaths of Saul and Jonathan.
 The survivor recounts how he discovered Saul transfixed upon his own spear, and at the king's request killed him before the Philistines had the opportunity.
 Now he has brought the king's crown to David, its rightful owner.
-(2 Kings 1: 2–10)
+(2 Samuel 1: 2–10)

 Folio 35v (Latin)

 Upper left: How the Philistines hand Saul’s body from the wall of Beth–shan.
 (I Samuel 31: 10)